 Mirta Stantic, PhD

 I am interested in our visual system’s ability to recognize people from their faces, and its remarkable occasional failures to do so.
-Consequently, I study individual differences in face perception and face memory across populations.
+Consequently, I study individual differences in face perception and face memory across populations, including typical and atypical groups.
+This includes investigating how we perceive and remember faces, how we learn to form representations of other people over time, and how manipulations to these processes can be used to enhance learning ability, particularly in populations with impairments.

 selected publications